 The Spurs then scored in their typical boring fashion.
 78-71 with about 32 seconds to go.
 Gulp.

-San Antonio then took a timeout, hopefully using the time to draw up a plan, which probably consisted of running around and using up every second while their lead was still intact.
+San Antonio took a timeout, hopefully using the time to draw up a plan, which probably consisted of running around and using up every second while their lead was still intact.

 If that was the plan, they only got the ‘running around’ part right.
 As for the ‘using up every second’ part, they only ate up four seconds; there were still seven remaining, which is great but only if you play for the Houston Rockets.